Ancient Indian Secrets to be an Excellent Student!

 “Yes Uday, I know.
 It stands in water on one leg, focusing so deeply on the fish below, that it seems lost in its own world and oblivious to the world, just like a meditating yogi.”

 “Right.
 Only thing is that it is not meditating, it is just focusing on one thing.
 It stands on one leg in a water body just like meditation waiting for the fish to pass by.
-His attention towards his object (fish) is one pointed.
-For that he is patient and determined.”
+His attention towards his object (fish) is one-pointed.
+For that, he is patient and determined.”

 “Okay, which means a student has to focus like a crane,” Jose said.

 “Cranes don’t mind living in marshes or mud.
-They are warm blooded.
+They are warm-blooded.
 They stand on one leg when they are roosting, and tuck one leg up into their body to keep it warm.
 Also, they stand on one leg to dry their other foot off.
 These are all qualities that students should follow.
 But there is much more to it.
 The one-leg balancing act has to do with a flamingo’s brain.
 They only turn off one side of their brain at a time when they sleep.
-Cranes keep half of their brain awake while they sleep, that could explain why they sleep on one leg.
+Cranes keep half of their brain awake while they sleep, which could explain why they sleep on one leg.
 The leg controlled by the side of the brain that’s awake stays on the ground to maintain balance, while the other leg and foot get to rest up for a while.
 The lesson for a student from this is that he should be ready to answer any question even while he falls asleep…”

-“Further to that, Jose, we know dogs don’t really enter a deep sleep mode like us humans do.
+“Further to that, Poornima, we know dogs don’t really enter a deep sleep mode like us humans do.
 Instead of going into shorter periods of deep sleep, dogs lightly nap consistently throughout the day – they get this instinct from their wolf ancestors, who had to sleep lightly so that they could always be on alert for other predators.
-Wolves couldn’t afford to become vulnerable with deep sleeping – instead they’d nap all day so they could be half awake and ready to jump into action when required.
+Wolves couldn’t afford to become vulnerable with deep sleeping – instead, they’d nap all day so they could be half awake and ready to jump into action when required.
 A quality that’s important for the student.
 Always be alert.”

 “What’s the next quality, Uday?”

-“Alpa Bhojan: It means eat only a little food, as much as required for keeping the body and mind together.
+“Alpa Bhojan: It means to eat only a little food, as much as required for keeping the body and mind together.
 When a person overeats he oversleeps.
 If the stomach is light, one can easily get up in the early hours of the morning.
 If you feed your child a large meal, then he/she will experience a dip in energy and also the alertness to study for hours on end.”

 “When you are away from home, you deal with life, like a hero!
 You’re better equipped to analyze.
 Spot-on decisions come naturally to you.
 You learn to take risks, you truly grow.
 Your confidence is upped and you feel an elevated sense of accomplishment like never before!”